 Oh the incredible places you can go when you have a handful of cashews.
 For those of you able to eat nuts, you have stumbled upon the holy grail ingredient in raw desserts.
-The amazing creaminess and texture makes for some of the most tasty foods, like this Raw Banana Pudding.
-Just top it off with a Salted Caramel sauce made from dates and now you have a full-fledged indulgence.
+The amazing creaminess and texture makes for some of the most tasty foods, like this Raw Banana Pudding with salted caramel drizzled all over.
+Now this is full-fledged (healthified) indulgence.

 Depending on how ripe your bananas are for the pickin’, you might not even need to add any sweetener what-so-ever to this recipe.
 The first time I made this I didn’t need to add any maple syrup because the bananas I used were just the right amount of sugary goodness.
 Always start from the basics of a recipe and work your way up when it comes to seasoning and sugar.
 Food is so personal because it varies from taste bud to taste bud.
 What is ultra sweet to me might be in need for an extra teaspoon to you.

 - 1 c. cashews, soaked overnight, rinsed and drained

 - 2 medium bananas, ripe with brown spots

 - 2 Tbsp. coconut oil (refined for no coconut flavor)

 - 2 tsp.-1 Tbsp. maple syrup or agave (add at the end after tasting to see if you even need this)

 - 3 large Medjool dates, pitted and soaked in boiling water for 10 minutes

 - 2 Tbsp. nondairy milk